lervag/apy/README.md

 ### Important

 * `apy` is **WORK IN PROGRESS**, and there may still be some major changes.
-* The current version should be compatible with Anki versions 2.1.45 to 2.1.55 (see the [changelog](#changelog) to find versions compatible with older versions of Anki).
 * This script and its author(s) are not affiliated/associated with the main Anki project in any way.
 * Use this software entirely at your own risk.
 Frequent backups are encouraged.